Who are we?

 Moshe is at this time a board member of Tinaba SpA, Graylog Inc, ePrice SpA, Quandoo AG, Cascade Partners LP and Optigrowth Sarl.

 Dennis Zimmer has a strong reputation as a technology visionary across the Globe.
 He was founder and CEO of Opvizor Inc., a virtualization monitoring company.
 He’s been working for over 20 years in the IT industry, wrote 10 books and hundreds of magazine articles and video trainings, that are read and used by leading IT professionals.

 Dennis has been awarded the VMware vExpert recognition (only 30 world-wide) for 11 years in a row, he’s also a thought leader within the Virtualization Community.

-Amelie has practical experience in HR and recruiting, as well as in consulting, e.g. at Capgemini Invent.
+Amelie has prior experience in headhunting and personnel development, as well as in business consulting, e.g. at Capgemini Invent.